liemingtang/mep_ainabox/core/processors/embedding_processor/README.md

    - Restrict access to trusted networks

 2. **Model Security**:
-   - Only pull models from trusted sources
+   - Only use models from trusted sources
-   - Regularly update Ollama and models
+   - Regularly update dependencies
    - Monitor model usage and performance

+3. **Data Privacy**:
+   - HuggingFace models are downloaded locally
+   - No data is sent to external services during inference
+   - Consider using Ollama for complete privacy

 ## Development